“We are shaped by our thoughts; we become what we think. When the mind is pure, joy follows like a shadow that never leaves”

 So go ahead, look around you, what kind of friends have you surrounded yourself with?
 Are they the kind of friends who will encourage you and bring you to Jesus when you’re feeling low or, do they only make matters worse? (see 1 Thessalonians 5:11)

 - Abide.
-Clear out the clutter and let God fill the empty spaces.
+Clear out the clutter and let God fill all the spaces.
 I talked about this on Instagram on Good Friday.
-Jesus farewell to his disciples included some life altering instructions, “Abide in me and my joy will be complete in you”.
+Jesus’ farewell to his disciples included some life altering instructions, “Abide in me and my joy will be complete in you”.
 Jesus would be leaving, how could they abide in him?
 Here’s a visual that helped me understand…a flower can only live outside of the soil it was born in when it is set in clean water.
 As the flower abides in the water the water is drawn up into the flowery through the stem.
 The longer the flower sits in water, the more water abides in the flower.
 I drew that picture in my bible as a reminder to stay connected to The One who controls everything when life, my thoughts, and my emotions feel completely out of control.

 What do you do to handle those seasons when life squeezes you and you feel like you can’t breathe?
 What would change if you chose to abide in Him–His truth and His promises. (see John 16:33 and John 15:11).
 Ultimately, we are responsible for our own happiness and for our joy.